Written by Ariana Dickson

 So what then exactly is an influencer?

-An influencer is anyone who is authentic in their engagements and recommendations, providing a valued opinion, building a reputation for their expertise.
+An influencer is anyone who is authentic in their engagements and recommendations, provides a valued opinion, and builds a reputation for their expertise.
 Influencers are all around us.
 The woman at work with an impeccable sense of style is an influencer, as is the friend who has eaten at every new restaurant in town.
 We trust them, and we turn to them to help us find whatever it is that we’re seeking.
 The more we have in common with them, the more likely we are to follow their advice.
 In our day-to-day lives, it’s relatively easy to determine how much our tastes and values align with those of the people we know.
 It isn’t so easy to build the same trust over social media.
 Which is exactly why influencer marketing has proven to be more than a just a simple transactional activity.

 Though influencer marketing professionals generally use the term influencer to refer to someone who partners with a brand to promote their products or services, not all influencers are paid professionals.
 In fact, those that set out to build followings with the mere purpose of getting paid to represent any old brand are not really influencers at all.
 True influencers have an audience that has grown organically over time as people continue to discover and connect with their content, as well as an ability to provide impact.
 It’s important to remember that a large following does not necessarily translate into large influence.
 Influence is built through trust and authentic engagement, not merely likes and follows.